 Amenities on Trains from Milan to Pisa

-The top of the line AV trains are Frecciarossa, and these train cars all come with air conditioning and power outlets in the seats for your convenience.
-There are both 1st class and 2nd class cars - 1st class passengers get a free drink and a choice of newspaper – and a cafe car that's available to all passengers.
+The top of the line AV trains are Frecciarossa, and these train cars are all equipped with air conditioning and power outlets in your seat for your convenience.
+There are both 1st class and 2nd class cars.
+First-class passengers get a free drink and a choice of newspaper.
+A cafe car is available to all passengers.

-Frecciabianca trains offer very similar in passenger experience to the top of the line AV trains (they’re just not as fast).
+Frecciabianca trains are very similar in terms of passenger experience to the top of the line AV trains, they’re just not as fast.
 There are both 1st class and 2nd class cars.
 Passengers in 1st class cars get a free drink and a newspaper.
-Both typically have a cafe car which all passengers can use, and power outlets are in both class cars at each seat.
+Both typically have a cafe car that all passengers can use, and power outlets are in both class cars at each seat.

-Regionale and InterCity trains sometimes 1st class and 2nd class cars.
+Regionale and InterCity trains sometimes have 1st class and 2nd class cars.
 Because reservations are not required on these trains, you simply find an available seat on a car in the appropriate class for your ticket.
 There is no food service or cafe car on these trains, and the on-board air conditioning doesn’t always work.